insomniacslk/dhcp/README.md

 	// return a non-empty packet list even if there is an error.
 This is
 	// intended, because the transaction may fail at any point, and we
-	// still want to know what packets were exchanged until then. conversation, err := client.Exchange("eth0")
+	// still want to know what packets were exchanged until then.
+	// A default Solicit packet will be used during the "conversation",
+	// which can be manipulated by using modifiers. conversation, err := client.Exchange("eth0")

 	// Summary() prints a verbose representation of the exchanged packets.